Tilbury Town railway station

-Tilbury Town railway station is on a loop line of the London, Tilbury and Southend line, serving the town of Tilbury, Essex.
+Tilbury Town railway station is on a loop line of the London, Tilbury and Southend line, serving the town of Tilbury, Essex (also known as Tilbury Town).
 It is 21 mi 48 chain down the line from London Fenchurch Street via Rainham and it is situated between Grays and East Tilbury.
 Its three-letter station code is TIL.

 The station was opened on 15 June 1885 with the name Tilbury Dock by the London, Tilbury and Southend Railway.
 It was renamed Tilbury Town on 3 August 1934.
 It is on a link known as the Tilbury Loop, which joins the main line at the London end at Barking and at the country end at Pitsea.
 A bus link is provided for the Gravesend ferry, replacing the rail link to Tilbury Riverside which was closed in 1992.

 Today, the station and all trains serving it are operated by c2c.

+History

+Early Years (1854-1923)

+The railway was built through the site of Tilbury and opened on 11 April 1854 to Tilbury Station where ferries connected across the River Thames to Gravesend.
+Just east of the station a junction called Tilbury West Junction was opened on 14 August 1854 and passenger operations commenced to Stanford-Le-Hope and by 1856 to Southend.
+A further junction at Tilbury East Junction was provided giving a direct link between Tilbury and this line.
+No station was provided on the Tilbury Town site at the time because the area was largely undeveloped.

+It was the development of Tilbury Docks between 1882 and 1886 that saw a rise in the number numbers of workers living in the area.

+A railway station consisting of an up and down platform was provided and opened to workmen sometime in 1884 and to goods in 1885.
+The goods siding was on the up side and initially dealt with chalk used in building the docks.
+There was no footbridge so workmen (from the London direction) probably crossed the line at the ned of the platform to get to the docks area.

+The station area was controlled by a new signal box opened in 1886, and a two siding goods yard was provided on the down side.

+The station, then named Tilbury Docks opened to passengers 17 April 1886 and a rail connection into the main dock area was provided west of the station site.
+This was also the official opening day of the docks themselves.
+Station buildings were provided on the up (docks) side of the line.
+Additional platform structures and a footbridge were provided sometime in the following decade.

+The Midland Railway took over the LT&SR on 7 August 1912 and Tilbury Docks station became a Midland Railway station.
+A new signal box was provided by the Midland in 1922.